opsani/vegeta-varload/README.md

 # Vegeta Variable Load Testing

-This repository contains variable rate load testing utility built on top of [Vegeta](https://github.com/tsenart/vegeta).
-It is capable of delivering varying load levels to an application under test by providing a set of implementations of the [`vegeta.Pacer`](https://github.com/tsenart/vegeta/blob/master/lib/pacer.go) interface.
+This repository contains a variable rate load testing utility built on top of [Vegeta](https://github.com/tsenart/vegeta).
+It is capable of delivering a dynamic load to an application under test by providing a set of implementations of the [`vegeta.Pacer`](https://github.com/tsenart/vegeta/blob/master/lib/pacer.go) interface.
 Pacer implementations govern the load rate by determining when the next request should be sent -- allowing for the acceleration or deceleration of the request rate based on arbitrary logic.

 ### Pacers